Asian stocks higher after upbeat Chinese factory data

-Asian stocks were higher Tuesday, the second trading day of 2017 as upbeat Chinese factory data bolstered investor sentiment.
+Asian stocks were higher Tuesday, as upbeat Chinese factory data bolstered investor sentiment.

-ANALYST'S TAKE: "This showed that (Chinese) government's measures to curb the property bubble in early October 2016 have started to have a knock-on effect on the broader economy," said Margaret Yang, a market analyst at CMC Markets in Singapore.
+ANALYST'S TAKE: "This showed that (the Chinese) government's measures to curb the property bubble in early October 2016 have started to have a knock-on effect on the broader economy," said Margaret Yang, a market analyst at CMC Markets in Singapore.

 EUROPE: On Monday, European markets finished with gains.
 Germany's DAX closed 1 percent higher at 11,598.33 and France's CAC 40 rose 0.4 percent to 4,882.38.
 Italy's FTSE MIB gained 1.7 percent to 19,566.53.
 Britain's FTSE 100 and Wall Street remained closed.